softquantus/research/QuantumHybridBalanced.md

 ## 1 Why the warnings and flat accuracy persist

 ### 1.1 Scheduler still discards 80 % of data
 `queue.get(timeout=10)` + four Python threads means you can run **max-throughput ≈ 4 × 10 s⁄circuit-latency** during that window; the rest expire and trigger the “amostras não processadas” warning.
-Python threads contend for the **GIL**, so a single CPU core ultimately executes all circuits citeturn0search2turn0search10.
+Python threads contend for the **GIL**, so a single CPU core ultimately executes all circuits.

 ### 1.2 Quantum layer remains untrainable
-The circuit is rebuilt at every forward pass with **fresh random weights** because `weight_shapes={}` in your earlier version and because you call `qml.BasicEntanglerLayers` without passing the trainable `weights` argument citeturn0search1turn0search0.
+The circuit is rebuilt at every forward pass with **fresh random weights** because `weight_shapes={}` in your earlier version and because you call `qml.BasicEntanglerLayers` without passing the trainable `weights` argument .
-Gradients flow through *inputs* only, so the QNode outputs near-constant noise → network cannot reduce BCE loss citeturn0search5.
+Gradients flow through *inputs* only, so the QNode outputs near-constant noise → network cannot reduce BCE loss.

 ### 1.3 Result list is not synchronised
-You append to a Python list from multiple threads but never `join()` the queue; the training loop proceeds before all tasks finish citeturn0search3.
+You append to a Python list from multiple threads but never `join()` the queue; the training loop proceeds before all tasks finish.

 ---